sreejithag/wireguard_vpn_server_setup_script/README.md

 ## Installation

-Script can accepts 2 arguments
+Script can accept 2 arguments

 1. Number of clients (Default is 1 if not provided)
-2. Network interface name (Can be skipped provide it if the script fails to auto detect it correctly)
+2. Network interface name (Can be skipped provide it if the script fails to auto-detect it correctly)

-Script will install and configure the wireguard and genarte client configuration files which can be used in the wireguard clinet application to connect to the server.
+The script will install and configure the wireguard and generate client configuration files which can be used in the wireguard client application to connect to the server.

 ### Steps